2007 Russian legislative election: International institutions

-According to Russian RIA Novosti news agency, Igor Borisov of Russia's Central Election Commission said the OSCE and Council of Europe allegations were ungrounded and that the commission had not received any official reports from these organizations.
 Central Election Commission Chairman Vladimir Churov dismissed the criticisms of the Western election monitors as "politically motivated and subjective".

 The European Union also voiced its concerns, with European Commissioner for External Relations and European Neighbourhood Policy Benita Ferrero-Waldner stating that they "saw some violations of basic rights, notably free speech and assembly rights."
 A spokesman for the European Commission said that "we are obviously aware of the allegations of irregularities.
 These will have to be assessed by the relevant bodies in Russia, and we will monitor this closely."
 Graham Watson from the European Parliament said the vote proved that President Vladimir Putin is "a populist with the trappings of a dictator....
 He is in the same category as Hugo Chávez, only...more dangerous."
 The final joint EU statement said:

 there were many reports and allegations of media restrictions as well as harassment of opposition parties and non-governmental organizations in the run-up to the elections and on election day, and that procedures during the electoral campaign did not meet international standards and commitments voluntarily assumed by Moscow.
 The EU hopes that investigations will clarify the accuracy of these allegations.